Novel Innovations for Tissue Regeneration in Osteoarthritis

 If the joint has deteriorated beyond the point of repair, NITRO’s third research area involves developing replacement joints made from a patients’ own cells.
 These joints won’t require any permanent fixation (plates and screws) and will signal the formation of new bone and cartilage.
 If successful, they will also be load-bearing and non-immunogenic – meaning that they won’t be rejected by the immune system – ultimately preventing patients from needing repeat surgery.

-In order to meet these goals, ARPA-H invites those interested in NITRO to read the full BAA and contact us about joining the program.
+In order to meet these goals, ARPA-H invites those interested in NITRO to read the full BAA.
 Successful applicants will work with a diverse team of performers to address the biggest challenges facing osteoarthritis patients today.
 In doing so, NITRO performers may help reduce health costs, increase access, and drastically improve the lives of millions of people with or at risk for osteoarthritis.

 Frequently Asked Questions